 A USB flash drive is a portable storage device usually connected to a computer via a USB port.
 They are used for storing and transferring files between different computers.
 While a network drive is a storage device connected to a computer via a network.
 It can be a file server within a local area network.

-You can follow the guideline of "how to enable BitLocker on Windows 10/11" to utilize system tools to encrypt your system drive.
+Like "Enable BitLocker for fixed data drive on Windows 10/11" to utilize system tools to encrypt your system drive.
+The steps to enable BitLocker for System drive are as follows:

 However, when you attempt to encrypt your system drive, you may encounter error message – "This device can’t use a Trusted Platform Module", that means your pc doesn’t meet BitLocker’s requirement.
 In this situaion, you can refer to turn on BitLocker for operating system drive without Tpm to make some alteration to your system and retry the encryption steps above.
 Otherwise choose to transfer and encrypt your important data to another user data drive.